l7informatics/pydata-ny-js/README.md

 * station.js - Backbone models, D3 vis code, jQuery
 * station.py - RESTish API and Web App
 * temperature.py - data model and Python API
+* screenshot.png - screenshot (this is what it should look like)

 Contact